borntofrappe/the-nature-of-code/README.md

 - in the demo the vehicle and target are position at opposite ends, but the target is updated using the mouse coordinates

-### Arriving
+#### Arriving

-Building on top of the steering demo, the idea is to have the `Vehicle` entity steer toward the target, but then slow down as it gets closer and closer to the target's position.
+The idea is to have the `Vehicle` entity steer toward the target, but then slow down as it gets closer and closer to the target's position.

 The function evaluates the desired velocity, but also the distance of the vector.